 - Adjust the Topology time to time travel to the topology available at that point in history.
 Events generated within the selected telemetry interval by topology elements that existed at the topology time will be displayed.

-- Click on a timestamp from the Event Properties to jump to this topology time.
+- Click a timestamp from the Properties of an event to jump to this topology time.
 This will update the events list to display events that were generated: